michaelfig/k8s-copier/README.md

         operator: DoesNotExist
 ```

-After these resources are added, Flux should manage GitOps changes and update the Deployment named `cloud-deployment`.
+After these resources are added, Flux should manage GitOps changes and update the Deployment named `cloud-deployment-master`.
 Then, k8s-copier will detect the Deployment changes, and add its
 `spec` values to the FederatedDeployment's `spec.template.spec` path.
-Finally, Federation will propagate the FederatedDeployment to Deployments in the other clusters.
+Finally, Federation will propagate the FederatedDeployment to `cloud-deployment` Deployments in the other clusters.

-Whenever the Deployment changes (such as when Flux detects image changes, or GitOps changes to the Deployment), the FederatedDeployment will also be updated, and Federation will propagate the Deployment to the other clusters.
+Whenever the `cloud-deployment-master` Deployment changes (such as when Flux detects image changes, or GitOps changes to the Deployment), the FederatedDeployment will also be updated, and Federation will propagate the Deployment to the other clusters.

 ### HelmRelease